 The operational aspects of the RVSA are contained in the Road Vehicle Standards Rules 2019 (the Rules).
 The RVSA, the Rules and other related legislation are collectively referred to as the RVS legislation.

 The RVS framework represents the biggest legislative overhaul of road vehicle regulation in more than 30 years and sets nationally consistent standards suited to the 21st century.

 A 12-month transitional period began on 1 July 2021, where some MVSA approvals will continue to remain in force to ensure a smooth transition to the new regulatory framework.

-The Motor Vehicle Standards Act 1989 (the Act) controls the safety, environmental and anti-theft performance of all vehicles entering the Australian market for the first time—both new and used.
+The Australian Government has implemented the new RVS legislation to support the safety, environmental and anti-theft performance of all road vehicles being provided to the Australian market for the first time—both new and used.

 The Australian Government maintains jurisdiction over road vehicles up to the point of first supply to the Australian market (i.e. manufacture or importation).